jorgebucaran/hyperapp/README.md

 </html>
 ```

-The app starts off by calling `init` to initialize the state.
+The app starts off with `init` as the initial state.
 Our code doesn't explicitly maintain any state.
 Instead, we define actions to transform it and a view to visualize it.
 The view returns a plain object representation of the DOM known as a virtual DOM, and Hyperapp updates the real DOM to match it whenever the state changes.

 Now it's your turn!
 Experiment with the code a bit.
 Spend some time thinking about how the view reacts to changes in the state.
 Can you add a button that resets the counter back to zero?
 And for extra points, how about multiple counters?